Police justified in using dog to stop man fleeing checkpoint

 The officer, after informing the man he was under arrest, advised the Northern Communications Centre and requested an ambulance to treat the man's wounds.

-Officer A then identified the man, referred to in the report as Mr X, as someone who was wanted by police for offences including unlawfully posessing a firearm and various drugs charges.
+Officer A then identified the man, referred to in the report as Mr X, as someone who was wanted by police for offences including unlawfully possessing a firearm and various drugs charges.

 He had been on the run since February 2020 and had been featured on the television series Police Ten 7.